My understanding of DeSci

 Such a swarm of agents can also be human as it would be in a decentralized group of citizen scientists.
 These scientists, spanning from all generations, cultures, and walks of life might have non-overlapping narratives.
 The only common factor is Nature on planet Earth.
 Its patterns of land use over the surface, and the ecosystem services it provides over space, time, and levels of biological organization to render living conditions over such surface.

 DeSci can meet ReFi only at the local level.
 At the human scale.
 Such a scale, is where communities assemble (eco-social system) and ecosystems make it possible (services).
 It is the loci where habitats are generated and re-generated by Nature’s constructor (the Arm).
-If members of these communities want to conduct scientific research, good tools need to no assumptions about the reasons and interests driving the science.
+If members of these communities want to conduct scientific research, good tools need to make no assumptions about the reasons and interests driving the science.
 The tools should be relevant regardless.

 未来研究的游戏化世界 | The Gamified World of Future Research